vseidman/vseidman/README.md

 Frontend Web Developer :computer:
 ----------------------

 I've been coding for over 6 month now, focusing on Javascript and React.
-I recently graduated from 4geeks Fullstack Bootcamp and am currently looking for a job or to collaborate on a project to increase my knowledge and experience.
+I recently graduated from 4geeks Fullstack Bootcamp and i am currently looking for a job or to collaborate on a project to increase my knowledge and experience.

 *   🌍  I'm based in Buenos Aires, Argentina
 *   ✉️  You can contact me at [victorseidman@gmail.com](mailto:victorseidman@gmail.com)